Women's sports: Australia

-In September 2015, the Australian women's national soccer team (nicknamed the Matildas) announced that it had canceled a sold-out tour of the United States due to a dispute with the Football Federation of Australia (FFA) over their pay.
+In September 2015, the Australia women's national soccer team (nicknamed the Matildas) announced that it had canceled a sold-out tour of the United States due to a dispute with Football Federation Australia (FFA; known since November 2020 as Football Australia) over their pay.
 Their salary was below minimum wage levels in Australia.
 The Matildas requested health care, maternity leave, and improved travel arrangements, as well as an increased salary.
 The players also said that their low salaries forced them to remain living at home, since they could not afford rent, and their strict training schedule meant they were unable to get another job.

 In September 2017, a new pay deal was announced for players in Australia's national soccer league, the W-League.
 The deal included an increase in wages, an increase in the salary cap, improved medical standards, and a formal maternity policy.
 Some commentators have attributed the success of the new W-League deal to the Matildas' boycott in 2015.

 In November 2019, the FFA announced a new contract with the union Professional Footballers Australia (PFA) in which the Matildas and the men's national team (the Caltex Socceroos) will receive equal shares of total player revenue and equal resources.
 In addition, the guaranteed minimum salary for a player on the Matildas will increase as a result of this deal.

+In December 2020, Football Australia announced that it had unbundled the Australian Professional Leagues (APL) from the rest of the governing body, giving APL control of operational, commercial, and marketing for the top level of women's, men's, and youth soccer in the country.
+APL soon rebranded the W-League as A-League Women.